-Try telling a story by including some of the ingredients or cooking equipment in the background of your shot.
+Try telling a story by including some of the ingredients or cooking equipment in your shot background.

-That way people will be able to see not only the food but also the hard work (and garlic) that went into making it.
+That way, people will be able to see the food and the hard work (and garlic) that went into making it.

 You want people to be looking at your food, not the beautiful wallpaper in the background.

 Make sure you shoot against neutral backgrounds to avoid the viewer’s eye from being drawn away from the food itself.